 Many existing ontologies were either created by translations from less expressive knowledge-representation formalisms, which do not support disjunctions, or designed directly in OWL and contain many other constructors.
-Consequently, there are very few ontologies that contain disjunctions but are still in SH; in fact we found only one large SHontology with a significant number of disjunctions, namely the new SNOMED CT anatomical model mentioned in Section 1, which we call here SCT-SEP.8 The ontology contains 54,973 concepts, of which 18,323 are defined using disjunctions, and 9 roles, including one transitive role.
-To obtain additional test data, we took four non-Horn ontologies that have been widely used in evaluations of DL reasoners (OBI,9 FMA-Constitutional,10 NCI-210 and Wine10) and reduced them to SH by replacing unsupported complex roles and concepts with fresh atomic ones, and removing unsupported axioms.
-In order to evaluate the performance of our reasoner on Horn ontologies, our test suite also included the official SNOMED CT ontology (SCT) and the \mathcal{EL} version of GALEN (GLN-EL).8
+Consequently, there are very few ontologies that contain disjunctions but are still in SH; in fact we found only one large SHontology with a significant number of disjunctions, namely the new SNOMED CT anatomical model mentioned in Section 1, which we call here SCT-SEP.6 The ontology contains 54,973 concepts, of which 18,323 are defined using disjunctions, and 9 roles, including one transitive role.
+To obtain additional test data, we took four non-Horn ontologies that have been widely used in evaluations of DL reasoners (OBI, FMA-Constitutional,8 NCI-28 and Wine8) and reduced them to \mathcal{SH} by replacing unsupported complex roles and concepts with fresh atomic ones, and removing unsupported axioms.
+In order to evaluate the performance of our reasoner on Horn ontologies, our test suite also included the official SNOMED CT ontology (SCT) and the \mathcal{EL} version of GALEN.6 our procedure.

-The results of our experiments are shown in Table 6.
-Its first part contains the ontologies fully supported by ConDOR, and we consider it to be the main indicator of the performance of our procedure.
 On the two Horn ontologies ConDOR shows the same improvement in performance over tableau-based reasoners as CB.
 Moreover, ConDOR retains the improvement even on SCT-SEP, reducing the classification time from over 35 minutes (for FaCT++) to under 2 minutes.

+The results of our experiments are shown in Table 6.
+Its first part contains the ontologies fully supported by ConDOR, and we consider it to be the main indicator of the performance of